utsav-devadiga/MovieBag/README.md

 - See the Prodction Companies ad also shows the similar movie selected from details page

 ## Screenshots

+- You can download the app from [here](https://github.com/utsav-devadiga/MovieBag/releases/download/1.1/Movie-Bag.apk)

 [<img src="https://github.com/utsav-devadiga/MovieBag/blob/master/HomePage.png" align="center"
 width="200"